-Phosphorus is an important nutrient required by rice (Kim et al., 1998) ^[13] and it has a defined role in part of the plants, Meiosis, Phospholipids and reproductive parts, metabolisms such as root development, photosynthesis, nutrient transport within the plant, (Rasipour and Asgharzadeh, 2007)^[20].
+Phosphorus is an important nutrient required by rice (Kim et al., 1998)[13] and it has a defined role in part of the plants, Meiosis, Phospholipids and reproductive parts, metabolisms such as root development, photosynthesis, nutrient transport within the plant, (Rasipour and Asgharzadeh, 2007)[20].
 The judicious and proper use of phosphorous in rice markedly increases the yield and quality of rice.
 Without adequate supply of plant with phosphorous, plant cannot attain its maximum yield.
 In the world low level of P is one of the major constraints for rice production.
-This is particularly apparent under upland conditions commonly characterized by erodible, poorly fertile, badly leached, highly acidic, and Psorption soils, normally with minimum or no fertilizer applied (IRRI, 1997)^[28].
-P deficiency is identified as under lowland conditions it's a main factor for restraining the performance of modern rice varieties to approach their optimum yields.
+This is particularly apparent under upland conditions commonly characterized by poorly fertile, erodible, badly leached, highly acidic, and Pfixing soils, normally with little or no fertilizer applied (IRRI, 1997)[11].
+P deficiency is identified as under lowland conditions it's a main factor for limiting the performance of modern rice varieties to approach their optimum yields.
 P deficiency quick remedy for rice field application of P fertilizers.
 However, inorganic fertilizers are not always available for rice farmers.
 Besides, some rice soils having low level of P can also fix it into a highly less soluble mineral.
-Dobermann et al., (1998)^[4] resulted that more than 90% of the P fertilizer are not easily available to plants.
-The microorganisms perform an important role in agriculture by supplying nutrients to plants and reduce the demand of chemical fertilizers (Cakmakci et al., 2006)^[2].
+Dobermann et al., (1998)[4] resulted that more than 90% of the P fertilizer are not easily available to plants.
+The microorganisms perform an important role in agriculture by supplying nutrients to plants and reduce the demand of chemical fertilizers (Cakmakci et al., 2006)[2].

 The use of P solubilizing microorganisms improves the soil fertility and increase the crop production to fulfil the requirement.
-Phosphorus solubilising fungus (Penicillium bilaii) is a newly isolated soil fungus that has serious effect on solubilisation of phosphorus.
-The success of Penicillium bilaii has been test verified in various crops such as chick pea, wheat, mustard canola, and lentil.
-Although, the advantage of Penicillium bilaii has not been tested in rice crop under machine transplanting system.
-The present study was conducted at field level to evaluate the performance of different inoculation of Penicillium bilaii in combination with three levels of P fertilizer on rice crop.
+Penicillium bilaii (a phosphorus solubilising fungus) is a newly isolated soil fungus that has profound effect on solubilisation of phosphorus.
+The efficacy of Penicillium bilaii has been test verified in various crops such as wheat, canola, chick pea, mustard and lentil elsewhere.
+However, the usefulness of Penicillium bilaii has not been tested in rice crop under machine transplanting system.
+The present study was conducted at field level to evaluate the performance of different inoculation of Penicillium bilaii hildii in combination with three levels of phosphatic fertilizer on rice crop.